ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/PythonProject.md

 Congratulations you have made your first python package!

+Commit your changes!

-## Turning out initial script into a python package
+## Turning our initial script into a python package

 Now that we have understand the parts of a python package we will turn our initial script into a python package.
 We will split the main two tasks of out initial script into two functions, one that reads in the data and one that plots it, then create an executable scripts that calls these functions.